test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 * With highest priority a configuration file provided in command line is considered - even in case of also other configuration files (level 2 - level 4) are available.

-* If a configuration file is not provided in command line, but a level name, then the configuration belonging to this level is loaded - even in case of also other configuration files (level 3 - level 4) are available.
+* If a configuration file is not provided in command line, but a variant name, then the configuration belonging to this variant, is loaded - even in case of also other configuration files (level 3 - level 4) are available.

 * If nothing is specified in command line, then the RobotFramework AIO tries to find configuration files within a ``config/`` folder and take them if available - even in case of also the level 4 configuration file is available.

-* In case of the user does not provid any information about configuration files to use, the RobotFramework AIO loads the default configuration from installation folder (fallback solution).
+* In case of the user does not provide any information about configuration files to use, the RobotFramework AIO loads the default configuration from installation folder (fallback solution).

 **For now it's enough theory - time for exercises.**